ELR Editor’s Genealogical Scripting

 My mother told me in her last days in Willow Pond here in Statesboro that her grandfather Isom would swat each of his six boys on the rear one time with a razor strop when they came in for supper, telling them he didn’t know what they had done wrong that day but he knew they had been up to somethin’.
 She also said somebody had to read the whole newspaper to him every day.

-I lived with Moma and Snazzy, my maternal grandparents, for two years while I took my doctorate at Texas Tech University.
+I lived with Moma and Snazzy, my maternal grandparents, for two years while I studied for my doctorate at Texas Tech University.
 Snazzy had a personal library he had collected through the years containing a thousand or more books on various subjects.
 I named him myself when I was about three years old, Snazzy being the name of a radio character I had listened to.
 He was called Snazzy by almost everyone the rest of his life.

 My mother Ida Belle Coston Stapleton took a few business courses at a Draughn’s Business College after she got out of high school.
 She told me shortly before she died here in Statesboro, at age 92, that she never made less than an A in school.

 My father Richard Gathright Maury Stapleton, born in 1913 at Jasper, Texas, in the Piney Woods of East Texas, where his father managed a sawmill, took some courses in agronomy at Texas Tech before he dropped out to become a successful entrepreneur, farming and ranching, building houses, starting and owning a lumber yard and hardware store for twelve years, installing and servicing two hundred miles of natural gas pipeline, installing and servicing irrigation pumps, starting a bank, in and around Wolfforth, Texas, having never taken a business course or read a business book, or a book of any kind after I was born, to my knowledge, except maybe an arcane treatise or two on Free Masonry, to become a third degree Scottish Rite Mason, as I understand it.
 He saw to it I became a DeMolay in high school but I never had any interest in it.
 He told me he was glad his father taught him a trade (carpentry) and he liked to work with his hands.
-He sold his lumber yard and other holdings on the South Plains of Texas in 1963 at age 51 and bought himself a 1,000 acre ranch near Eastland, Texas, in Central Texas, spending the rest of his life farming and ranching.
+He sold the lumber yard and other holdings on the South Plains of Texas in 1963 at age 51 and bought a 1,000 acre ranch near Eastland, Texas, in Central Texas, spending the rest of his life farming and ranching.
 His cattle brand was the Spear X, the same brand his father had used on his 10,000 acre cattle ranch near Truth or Consequences, New Mexico before he sold out and moved to Northwest Texas when my father was in junior high school, spending the rest of his life as a carpenter and contractor in Northwest Texas and Oklahoma, spending several years at Muscogee, Oklahoma.
-He had a brother who was a Chevrolet dealer in Lone Wolf, Oklahoma.
+His father had a brother who was a Chevrolet dealer in Lone Wolf, Oklahoma.
 My father graduated from high school at Carnegie, Oklahoma at age twenty, after dropping out of high school for two years to work to help support his family during the Great Depression.
 My father said he changed high schools five times.
 He said his father’s favorite saying was, “A rolling stone gathers no moss.”

 My father did however assiduously read the local newspaper, farm magazines, and the US News & World Report.
 He put me to work building houses when I was eight years old.
 I had no desire to work with my hands and took no satisfaction doing carpenter work.
 I fell asleep one time in the closet of a house he was building, which he thought was a seriously disgraceful thing for a son twelve or so years old to do, making him look bad in the eyes of the adult carpenters working on the job.
 He never forgot it.
 My brother told me about ten years ago he had seriously criticized me for it during recent visits he had had with him.